Berea.eduarrow_forward

 Bio

 I grew up in Western New York (which is NOT “Upstate New York!”).
 The grandson of Pennsylvania farmers, I spent my youth in the rural hills of the Twin Tiers.
 It’s a beautiful place that shaped my perspective on the world.
 While growing up, I spent most of my time reading and helping out in my dad’s auto-body shop.
-I was in the band (french horn) and played high school football (defensive back) and track (sprints).
 When it was warm, most of my time was spent outdoors.
 Since leaving Western New York in 1998, I have lived in Central Pennsylvania, where I attended Juniata College and met my wonderful wife.
 I played rugby there, worked in the video production department and for WKVR, Juniata’s radio station.
 I majored in Multimedia Communication and ended up on a career path that took me to Boulder, Colorado to earn my M.A.
 After earning my Master’s, I spent 3 years as an adjunct instructor teaching speech at a community college and 4-year college in Denver.
 My wife and I were married in 2006 in the beautiful Rocky Mountains.

 Degrees